MLTQ/OrbWeaver/Docs/Architecture.md

 1. `graphchan_backend serve` loads configuration via `GraphchanConfig::from_env`.
 2. `bootstrap::initialize` ensures directories exist and connects to SQLite.
 3. Migrations execute on first run, and schema drift (e.g., new columns) is handled idempotently.
-4. GPG keys are generated if missing; the fingerprint is written to `keys/gpg/fingerprint.txt` and exported to `public.asc`/`private.asc`.
+4. GPG keys are generated internally using `sequoia-openpgp` if missing; the fingerprint is written to `keys/gpg/fingerprint.txt` and exported to `public.asc`/`private.asc`.
 5. An Iroh secret key is generated (versioned JSON) if `keys/iroh.key` is absent.
 6. A friendcode combining `{peer_id, gpg_fingerprint, advertised addresses}` is produced and stored in both `node_identity` and the local `peers` row.
 7. The Iroh endpoint boots (respecting relay configuration) and the Axum HTTP server starts listening.